The estate is located in the municipality of Bozen (Bolzano) in the Italian wine sector South-Tirol

 and South Tyrol

-(especially Lagrein) produced.
+(especially Lagrein).
 A specialty is the "Passito Cresta", a sweet wine made from dried Gewürztraminer grapes from the family-owned Kristplonerhof.
-Every year around 450,000 bottles of wine are produced.
+Around 450,000 bottles of wine are produced annually.